pcmillerAcme/docs/index.md

-# Documentation of acme.codes API
+# service.acme.codes: ReST API

 ## Introduction

-These pages describe the REST API call sequences for requesting an animated code.
+These pages describe the ReST API call sequences for requesting an animated code.

-The service is provided by [Animated Codes Made Easy LLC](http://www.acme.codes 'Title'), or 'ACME'.
+The service is provided by [Animated Codes Made Easy LLC](http://www.acme.codes), or 'ACME'.

 ACME provides near real time creation of customized animations of any scannable code, including QR codes.